chewtoys/lifestylemaniacs/contents/the-secrets-of-fat-loss.md

 **Avoid sitting as much as possible and be active throughout the day.**

 Sleep is our primary hormone regulator - melatonin.
-Without good quality sleep (from **10:00 p.m. to 5:00 - 7:00 a.m.**), our body won't be able to heal itself and burn energy from fat.
+Without good quality sleep, our body won't be able to heal itself and burn energy from fat.

 Also, **sleep deprivation makes you hungrier** and makes you crave sugary or/and fatty foods.

-It's hard to have a healthy sleep schedule nowadays, I know, but you have to make some decisions for yourself if you want to have results.
+The ideal sleeping time is from 10:00 p.m. to 6:00 - 8:00 a.m., but we cannot all follow that schedule.
+Thus, I suggest going to bed and waking up every day at the same time and make sure you sleep 7-9 hours.

-I told you from the beginning if you are looking for the magic pill, you came in the wrong place.
+You can also try some of these [sleeping hacks](https://www.lifestylemaniacs.com/sleeping-hacks).

 Now we know how to maintain a proper energy deficit without feeling hungry.
 But what about tapping into fat stores?